Visit my blog, E pur si muove!

 Welcome to my web site!

-As you probably already know, I teach philosophy at the University of Wisconsin, Madison.
+I recently retired from teaching philosophy at the University of Wisconsin, Madison.
 My work is almost entirely in the areas of moral, political, and legal philosophy.
 Usually, research that is nominally in other areas barely constitutes an exception.
 My current book project is in an area generally referred to as "philosophy in literature," but my book focuses on ethical and political ideas in various literary works.
 I have done a fair amount of research on the emotions, but it is mostly on politically and ethically "hot" emotions like revenge and envy.

 Within my chosen realm, my approach is individualist, libertarian, and agonistic (conflict is good, or should be).
 I do realize that this often goes against the grain.
 I sincerely wish it didn't, but this is my fate.
 What is yours?